ComputationalCryoEM/ASPIRE-Python/docs/source/installation.rst

 Developers are expected to be able to manage their own code and environments.
 However, for consistency and newcomers, we recommend the following procedure using `conda`.
+Note that here the name ``aspire_dev`` was chosen, but you may chose any name for the ``conda`` environment.
+Some people use different environment names for different features, but this is personal preference and will largely depend on what type of changes you are making.
+For example, if you are making changes to dependent package versions for testing, you would probably want to keep that in a seperate environment.

 ::

    # Acquire the code.
-   git clone git@github.com:ComputationalCryoEM/ASPIRE-Python.git
-   cd ASPIRE-Python
+   git clone -b develop https://github.com/ComputationalCryoEM/ASPIRE-Python cd ASPIRE-Python

    # Create's the conda environment and installs base dependencies.
    conda env create -f environment.yml --name aspire_dev

+   # Activate the environment
+   conda activate aspire_dev

    # Command to install the aspire package in a locally editable way:
    pip install -e .

-We recommend using ``conda`` or a ``virutalenv`` environment managing solutions because ASPIRE may have conflicts or change installed versions of Python packages on your system.
+We recommend using ``conda`` or a ``virtualenv`` environment managing solutions because ASPIRE may have conflicts or change installed versions of Python packages on your system.

 Again, we recommend the above for consistency and safety.
 However, ASPIRE is a ``pip`` package,